staeter/work-in-progress/dialogue.md

 Making a social platform truly accessible means considering every feature through multiple lenses:

 - Technical: Works on low-end devices and slow/intermittent connections
-- Economic: Free to use with minimal hardware requirements
+- Economical: Free to use with minimal hardware requirements
 - Cultural: Respects and accommodates different cultural norms and practices
 - Physical: Compatible with assistive technologies and follows accessibility standards
-- Linguistic: Available in multiple languages with clear paths for community translation
+- Linguistical: Available in multiple languages with clear paths for community translation
 - Educational: Usable regardless of technical literacy or formal education level

 Being accessible is about thoughtful development.
 We have to think every functionality from the start to be nice and easy to use for everyone.